7 Regular Household Routines That Save Us Time and Money

 Little routines throughout your day can have a significant impact on your budget.

-In winter, we enjoy porridge for breakfast.
+For example, in winter, we enjoy porridge for breakfast.
 Our routine is to add the oats and water to the rice cooker the night before.
 Then the first person up in the morning switches the rice cooker on.
 It does its thing, then sits on warm until we’re ready to eat.

-You might create a similar routine with a coffee maker; some coffee machines even come with a timer.
-Having a regular coffee-making habit will save you money on takeaway coffee.
 Another option is a routine of prepping food the night before to throw into the slow cooker in the morning, so you have a meal to come home to every evening.
-Or you might have a routine of making lunches for work or the kids the night before, so you have something easy to grab in the morning when you’re rushed.

 Regular decluttering and organising can help you avoid buying stuff you don’t need because you can’t find it.
 It will also help you eat through your pantry items before they go out of date.